What is a fibrosarcoma?

 Our specialists start evaluation of a possible fibrosarcoma with an exam of the affected body area.

-Imaging scans such as magnetic resonance imaging (MRI) or computed tomography (CT) can then provide information about the tumor’s size, shape, and precise location.
-To confirm a diagnosis of fibrosarcoma, an image-guided needle biopsy will be performed.
+Imaging scans provide information about the tumor’s size, shape, and precise location.
+To confirm a diagnosis of fibrosarcoma, a biopsy is performed.
 We take the resulting tumor sample and send it to our specialized pathologists to study it under a microscope and run lab tests on it.
 This process helps us determine the cancer’s grade.

 Together, the physical exam, imaging, and biopsy results help our team stage the fibrosarcoma.
 Staging is a more detailed description of a tumor that helps us plan the most effective treatment for you.

-To reduce the chance that cancer returns, our team may recommend that you receive radiation therapy before the operation, especially for higher-grade tumors.
+To reduce the chance that cancer returns, we may recommend other treatments before surgery, especially for higher-grade tumors.

 Rated “exceptional” by The National Cancer Institute